Murder of Huang Na: Disappearance and reaction

-Two Singaporeans offered rewards of S$10,000 and S$5,000 for finding Huang Na, while the manager of an online design company set up a website to raise awareness and gather tip-offs.
+Two Singaporeans offered rewards of S$10,000 and S$5,000 for finding Huang Na, while the manager of an online design company set up a website to raise awareness and gather tips.
 The search even extended to Malaysia, with volunteers putting up posters in the nearby cities of Johor Bahru and Kuala Lumpur.
-Reportedly, at least 30 cabbies, also placed posters of Huang Na on the rear windscreens and front seats of their vehicles.
-At least five coffee-shop owners in Johor Jaya, Taman Yew and Skudai put up posters as well.
+Reportedly, at least 30 cabbies also placed posters of Huang Na on the rear windscreens and front seats of their vehicles.
+At least five coffee-shop owners in Johor Jaya, Taman Yew, and Skudai put up posters as well.

-On 19 and 20 October, Singaporean police questioned Took, as part of their investigations.
+On 19 and 20 October, Singaporean police questioned Took as part of their investigation.
 He told the officers that three Chinese men kidnapped the girl.
-After questioning Took, police accompanied him home and to the police station again for a polygraph test.
+After questioning Took, police accompanied him home, then back to the police station for a polygraph test.
 On the way, they stopped at a restaurant along Pasir Panjang Road for a meal.
-While eating, Took said he needed to go to the toilet, escaped, took a taxi to Woodlands and sneaked across the Causeway to Malaysia.
+While eating, Took said he needed to go to the toilet, used the opportunity to escape, took a taxi to Woodlands and sneaked across the Causeway to Malaysia.
 Singaporean police searched for him until he turned himself in on 30 October, confessing that he had accidentally strangled Huang Na during a game of hide-and-seek in a storeroom.
 The following day, Huang Na's body was found at Telok Blangah Hill Park, and Took was charged with her murder.
 Direct Singapore Funeral Services oversaw her funeral for free.
 Thousands attended Huang Na's wake and funeral; some gave bai jin and gifts, such as sweets, flowers and her favourite Hello Kitty merchandise.
-However, some Singaporeans tried to make money from the girl's death by buying 4D numbers associated with her.
+However, others also tried to make money from the girl's death by buying 4D lottery numbers associated with her.
 Others spread rumours that Shuying was having affairs and was greedy for donations.

 Fate of Took Leng How

 Trial at High Court

-The 14-day trial of Took began on 11 July 2005 before Justice Lai Kew Chai in the High Court.
-Took was represented by Singapore's most prominent lawyer Subhas Anandan, and another two lawyers Sunil Sudheesan and Anand Nalachandran.
+The 14-day trial of Took began on 11 July 2005, before Justice Lai Kew Chai in the High Court.
+Took was represented by prominent lawyer Subhas Anandan and two other lawyers, Sunil Sudheesan and Anand Nalachandran.
 The prosecution relied on 76 witnesses, a video in which Took re-enacted the murder, forensic evidence and an autopsy that found several bruises on Huang Na's head.
 Based on the evidence, the prosecution, led by Deputy Public Prosecutor Lawrence Ang, alleged that Took lured Huang Na to the storeroom, then stripped and sexually assaulted her.
 After smothering and stomping on her to ensure her death, he stored her body in nine layers of plastic bags stuffed into a sealed cardboard box.
-However, there was no conclusive proof if there any sexual assault took place due to the high state of decomposition and absence of semen at Huang Na's vaginal area.
-The cause of Huang Na's death was also inconclusive, given that there was a possibility that she died from a seizure or any other causes unrelated to Took's alleged actions besides the main determination that asyphxia was the cause of her death.
+However, there was no conclusive proof that Huang Na had been sexually assaulted due to her body's high state of decomposition and the absence of semen in her vaginal area.
+The cause of her death was also determined inconclusive due to the possibility that she had died from a seizure or other cause unrelated to Took's alleged actions.
+The principal determination was that asphyxia was the cause of her death.